Articles

 1. CREATE YOUR IDEA

 Creating an idea and launching a startup is a time-consuming process.
 Many factors must be considered in order for a startup to be successful.
-The most important aspect is to demonstrate your startup’s vision through the needs of people.
+The most important aspect is to demonstrate your startup's vision through the needs of people.
 This is as important, if not more so, than a business plan.
 At the same time, you should determine the motivation and purpose of your startup.
 Take note of your competitive advantages.
 The primary criteria for a successful idea are durability (long-term value or importance), trustworthiness (ability to defend it), and sustainability (ability to produce long-term benefits).
+You are now prepared to launch a startup.
+But where should you get your startup idea?
+We've identified several methods that can assist you in generating a great startup idea:

 2. DISCOVER THE MARKET